Laboratoria/curriculum/11-react/06-build-tools/02-build-and-deploy/README.md

     })
   ],

-  // as regras continuam sendo as mesmas
+  // As regras continuam sendo as mesmas:
   module: {
     rules: [
       {